Hospitals & Services

 What else should I do?

-When administering MABs intravenously, it is good practice to prime an infusion line with compatible intravenous fluid.
+When administering biotherapies intravenously, it is good practice to prime an infusion line with compatible intravenous fluid.
 Connect the infusion line to the patient (as per your local policy) then replace the priming solution with the drug.
 This will minimise exposure/drug loss during the line priming/connection process.

 Where do I dispose of the waste?

 All waste from the administration process, including PPE, should be disposed of in a standard medical waste bin.
-There are no specific personal safe handling or waste management recommendations that patients should follow during and post MAB administration.
+There are no specific personal safe handling or waste management recommendations that patients should follow during and post administration.

 NOISH Hazardous Drugs Guideline